2018 Samford Bulldogs football team

 The 2018 Samford Bulldogs football team represented Samford University in the 2018 NCAA Division I FCS football season.
 They were led by fourth-year head coach Chris Hatcher and played their home games at Seibert Stadium.
 They were a member of the Southern Conference (SoCon).
 They finished the season 6–5, 5–3 in SoCon play to finish in fourth place.

-Previous season

-The Bulldogs finished the 2017 season 8–4, 6–2 in SoCon play to finish in a tie for second place.
-They received an at-large bid to the FCS Playoffs, where they lost to Kennesaw State in the first round..